 You need to develop the post workflow during pre-production.
 Bring together the production and post production crew to discuss the process.
-The editor, sound designer, colourist and VFX artist must tell the camera and sound crew what they need.
+The editor, sound designer, colourist and visual effects artist must tell the camera and sound crew what they need.
 This is the time to talk about naming conventions for video and audio files.
 Does the colourist need colour chart shots for each scene?
 Does the VFX artist need clips of a lens distortion chart?
 By making a workflow plan, you know who needs certain files and who’s responsible for doing it.

 Information and metadata is also needed.
 This might be embedded in the media files.
 Or it could be in camera reports, sound reports, script supervisor notes or info from the VFX supervisor.

 If you’re finding the workflow complicated, it’s worth drawing out a flow diagram to help clarify the process.
 Have a practice run, if possible.
 This will help you spot potential problems and find ways to be more efficient.

 Filmmakers, Know Your Limits!

 I love working with creative software and I enjoy learning new apps.
 But it’s impractical to do everything on a project.
 It’s okay to do both the editing and the grading, or the editing and the sound mix.
 But you’ll burn out or create delays if you try to do everything.